iamalwaysuncomfortable/zk-counterparty/zkips/DRAFT - ZKIP-001-Computing-Zero-Knowledge-Edge-Inferences.md

 ## Privacy Goals

-For two parties Alice and Bob using ZK-Edge, it is assumed they both have the following data they don't want to reveal to each other or other parties:
+For two parties using ZK-Edge, it is assumed they both have the following data they don't want to reveal to each other or other parties:
   * Sensitive data `X` that serves as inputs to prediction functions `F`
-  * Predictions `R` which by definition are statistics about Alice or Bob's data
+  * Predictions `R` which by definition are statistics about Prover or the Verifier's data
   * Decision parameters `D` which reveal the preferences of the parties receiving the inference proofs `P`

 The following privacy goals are thus established based on this information sensitivity: